How to work with transcript records

 Otherwise, you can find the conference transcript directly in its card in your personal account or the client application's scheduler:

-You can also simply go to your TrueConf AI Server address and complete the authorization process:
+You can also simply go to your TrueConf AI Server and complete the authorization process:

-On the page that opens, select your video communication server from the dropdown list and click Sign in:
+2. On the page that opens, select your video conferencing server from the dropdown list and click Sign in:

-Enter the login (TrueConf ID) and password for your video communication server account and click Sign in:
+3. Enter your login (TrueConf ID) and password for your video conferencing server account, and then click Sign in:

-After that, a list of transcripts available to you and conferences ready for recognition will open.
-For more details on access, read further:
+5. After this, a list of transcripts available to you and conferences ready for recognition will open.
+For more information about access, read further:

 Each conference entry in the list is marked with one of the statuses: recognized, in the process of recognition, or not yet recognized.
 By clicking on the row of a recognized conference, you will be taken to the transcript page.

-To start transcribing an unrecognized conference, click the button.
+To start transcribing an unrecognized conference, press the /docs/ai-server/media/gui/transcript/en.svg button.

-To download the text of an existing transcript, click the button.
-You will be able to choose the export format for the transcript: as a csv table, a txt text file, or a pdf document.
-The transcript can also be downloaded as an archive with the original audio recording of the conference.
+To download the text of an already completed transcript, click the /docs/ai-server/media/gui/download/en.svg button.
+You will be able to choose the transcript export format: as a csv table, a txt text file, or a pdf document.
+You can also download the transcript as an archive with the addition of the original conference audio recording.

-You can delete the transcript by clicking the button.
-This will remove both the transcript and the original corresponding conference audio track.
+You can delete the transcript using the /docs/ai-server/media/gui/delete_account/en.svg button.
+This will remove both the transcript and the original corresponding audio track of the conference.

 To quickly find the necessary transcripts, you can use filtering by conference name or ID, duration, event time, and the status of the transcript itself.

-In the shared list, you can perform a comprehensive search through transcripts for specific text entries.
-Initially, a list of matching transcripts will be displayed, and upon opening a specific transcript, the search will continue within it with the relevant lines highlighted.
+A comprehensive search through transcripts for specific text entries is available above the general list.
+Initially, a list of suitable transcripts will be displayed, and upon entering a specific one, the search will continue within it, highlighting the relevant lines.

 A user can be assigned one of two access levels to the transcript, and this will determine the list of features:

-If you have full access, you will be able to: create notes (if such a module is activated on the AI server), download, configure access for other users, and delete.
+• If you have full access, you will be able to take notes (if such a module is activated on the AI server), download, configure access for other users, and delete.

-Who initially has access to the transcript depends on the settings on the TrueConf Server where the event took place.
-The administrator might have configured the access rights as follows:
+Who initially has access to the transcript depends on the settings on the TrueConf Server side, where the event took place.
+The administrator could configure the access rights as follows:

-Disable access for all users (including owners) - this will prevent you from viewing transcripts from this server, even for your own events;
+• disable access for all users (including owners) – in this case, you will not see transcripts from this server, even for your own events;

-grant full access to the moderator, and read-only access to other participants;
+• enable full access for the moderators and read-only access for the other participants;

-Additionally, the administrator of TrueConf Server could configure access for specific users.
-For example, a group of users with full access to all transcripts and their summarization can be created.
-These users will then have access regardless of the specific transcript settings.
-If you are administering the video conferencing server, read more about the settings in its documentation.
+Additionally, the administrator TrueConf Server could configure access for specific users.
+For instance, a group of users with full access to all transcripts and their summaries can be created.
+In this case, these users will have access regardless of the settings for a specific transcript.
+If you are managing a video conferencing server, you can learn more about the settings in its documentation.

-Access to a specific transcript is granted by a user who has full access to it.
+Access to a specific transcript is granted by a user with full access rights.

-The access level for each user is selected from the drop-down list (read or full).
-To revoke a participant's access to the conference, click the button.
-To add a user from your own or an external server, find them or enter the full TrueConf ID and click the
+Access level for each user is selected from the dropdown list (read or full).
+To revoke a participant's access, click the /docs/ai-server/media/gui/ai_restrict/en.svg button.
+To add a user from your own or an external server, search for them or enter the full TrueConf ID and click the /docs/ai-server/media/gui/add/en.svg button.

 On the page of a specific entry, you can: